Watch Gigi Hadid Finally Confirm She's Pregnant in Heartfelt Video

-A day after news broke of her pregnancy, it was reported that the two were expecting a daughter.
+Days after news broke that the 25-year-old is pregnant and expecting her first child with Zayn Malik, fans are finally getting the details they so crave.
+On Thursday, April 30, Hadid gave an interview to Jimmy Fallon, where she discussed the exciting update for the very first time.

-Now, the model and her the former One Direction band member are officially sharing the news themselves.
-On Thursday, April 30, Hadid gave an interview to Jimmy Fallon for The Tonight Show.
+"Obviously, we wished we could have announced it on our own terms but we're very excited and happy and grateful for everyone's well wishes and support," she gushed in a sneak peek from The Tonight Show.

-"Obviously, we wished we could have announced it on our own terms but we're very excited and happy and grateful for everyone's well wishes and support," she gushed.
+"Especially during this time," Gigi, who is reportedly pregnant with a baby girl, added, "it's a nice silver lining to be able to be home and be together and really experience it day by day."

-"Especially during this time," she added, "it's a nice silver lining to be able to be home and be together and really experience it day by day."
+Fallon also congratulated Zayn, saying, "Tell him [that] if you guys need anything, call Uncle Jimmy.
+I'll make sure you guys are taken care of."

 "Gigi and Zayn got back together right before the holidays in December.
 Zayn has been reaching out to Gigi for the last month and she is giving him another chance," an E!
-News source shared.
+News source shared at the time.
 "She has always loved him and the break between the two was needed."

 The Tonight Show Starring Jimmy Fallon airs weeknights at 11:35pm ET/PT on NBC.